 How about a pleasant little escape to the Burgundy countryside in eastern France?
-As it happens, I have discovered a lovely retreat tucked among all of those appealing Burgundian villages – like Beaune and Vézelay – and delightfully immersed among those many teeming vineyards you discover in one of France’s most famous wine regions.
+As it happens, I have discovered a lovely retreat tucked among all of those appealing Burgundian villages – like Beaune and Vézelay.
+The locale is delightfully immersed among teeming vineyards, where you discover one of France’s most famous wine regions.

-The hotel overlooks the old Roman ramparts of the village with a rather beautiful view of the Morvan mountains and within walking destination to lovely local sights.
-Ask for an air-conditioned room looking over sheep-grazing hills, and your old worries will begin to melt away.
+The hotel overlooks the old Roman ramparts of the village with a rather beautiful view of the Morvan mountains.
+You are within walking destination to lovely local sights.
+Ask for an air-conditioned room looking over sheep-grazing hills, and your worries will begin to melt away.

 Several excellent restaurants are within walking distance and, naturally, you cannot miss the Cathedral Saint-Lazare or the mix of enchanting architecture and two Roman gates.
 Wander along the narrow, medieval streets until you come across a crêperie or patisserie, so you can enjoy the fresh, local cuisine.